wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ## DREAD Risk ratings

-DREAD is a mnemonic for categories used to rate security threats for a given issue:
+REMEMBER: DREAD is a mnemonic for categories used to rate security threats for a given issue:
    * Damage
    * Reproducibility
    * Exploitability, such as allowing RCE (Remote Control Execution)